Big Brother Canada: Spin-offs

-Following the announcement of the series, it was confirmed that the spin-off series Big Brother Canada: After Dark would air alongside the show.
+Following the announcement of the series, it was confirmed that the spin-off series Big Brother Canada: After Dark, would air alongside the show.
 Originating from the United States show of the same name, it provided a live look into the house and aired on Slice.
 The series began airing exclusively online following the fourth season.
 The Big Brother Side Show began airing alongside the second season of the show in 2014.
 Originally hosted by Cox alongside former HouseGuests Gary Levy and Peter Brown, the show featured interviews with the weekly evicted HouseGuest and aired immediately following the eviction episodes.
-It was confirmed in 2016 that Sarah Hanlon would replace Levy as co-host to the series.
+It was confirmed in 2016 that Sarah Hanlon would replace Levy as co-host of the series.
 The show was cancelled in 2017 prior to the fifth season of Big Brother Canada, and was replaced instead by a Facebook chat with Cox following each eviction episode.